-The District offers a breakfast program at Muddy Brook beginning at 8:30 a.m., to be eaten in classrooms.
-Students wanting a breakfast can obtain one in the PK/K hallway before going to class.
+The District offers a breakfast program at Muddy Brook beginning at 8:35 a.m.
 Lunch runs from 11:05 a.m. to 1:30 p.m.
 Menus are posted online, distributed through the weekly newsletter and are available in the front office.